DustCar/Unreal-Gaming-Programming-Notes/README.md

 #### Declaring variables for components in header file

-Before creating the component, declare the variable in the header file and provide the macro UPROPERTY() before the declaration.
+Before creating the component, it may need the macro `UPROPERTY()` before the declaration.
 In the instance that a component is not included as a part of the file's class then Forward Declaration is needed.
-For example, in an actor class, UCapsuleComponent needs to be forward declared, while UStaticMeshComponent does not.
-This is because UStaticMeshComponent is included in the actor class.
+For example, in an Actor class, _UCapsuleComponent_ needs to be forward declared, while _UStaticMeshComponent_ does not.
+This is because _UStaticMeshComponent_ is included in the Actor class.

 ```
 UPROPERTY()
 (class) ComponentType* VarName;
 ```

-Components declared with a UPROPERTY() macro with empty parentheses would have its properties hidden in the Details panel when working on a blueprint derived from the C++ classes.
-In order to see the details of the blueprint's components then some setting, like below, are needed within the C++ class in order to see and edit the properties in the Details panel in the editor.
+Components declared with a `UPROPERTY()` macro with empty parentheses would have its properties hidden in the Details panel when working on a blueprint derived from the C++ classes.
+These components would be included in the Engine's _Reflection System_ allowing Garbage Collection (GC) to check if the components is being refrenced or refrencing something before freeing it.
+Without it, then GC may free a component while using it. **It's best to use the `UPROPERTY()` macro for UObjects and members that are used frequently and that are needed to make the game run properly.**

+In order to see the details of the blueprint's components then specifiers are needed within `UPROPERTY()` in order to see and edit the properties in the Details panel in the editor.
-- VisibleAnywhere : is *visible* in the *bp editor* and *world editor*, but **cannot** be edited.
+- _VisibleAnywhere_ : is *visible* in the *bp editor* and *world editor*, but **cannot** be edited.
-- EditAnywhere : is *visible* and can be *edited* in the *bp editor* and *world editor*.
+- _EditAnywhere_ : is *visible* and can be *edited* in the *bp editor* and *world editor*.
-- VisibleInstanceOnly : is **not visible** in the *bp editor*, but is *visible* in the *world editor* when an **INSTANCE** of the blueprint is dragged in.
+- _VisibleInstanceOnly_ : is **not visible** in the *bp editor*, but is *visible* in the *world editor* when an **INSTANCE** of the blueprint is dragged in.
-- VisibleDefaultsOnly : is *visibile* in the *bp editor*, but **not visible** in the *world editor*.
+- _VisibleDefaultsOnly_ : is *visibile* in the *bp editor*, but **not visible** in the *world editor*.
-- EditInstanceOnly : is **not visible/editable** in the *bp editor*, but is *visible/editable* in the *world editor* when an **INSTANCE** is dragged in.
+- _EditInstanceOnly_ : is **not visible/editable** in the *bp editor*, but is *visible/editable* in the *world editor* when an **INSTANCE** is dragged in.
-- EditDefaultsOnly : is *visibile/editable* in the *bp editor*, but **not** in the *world editor*.
+- _EditDefaultsOnly_ : is *visibile/editable* in the *bp editor*, but **not** in the *world editor*.

   *Note: For component types, like UStaticMeshComponent, it is best to use VisibleAnywhere to assign a mesh since EditAnywhere would try to change the UStaticMeshComponent pointer itself rather than changing the static mesh only.*

 As for exposing components to the Event Graph of the blueprint editor, these parameters would be included within the parentheses:
-- BlueprintReadWrite : gives access to two nodes in the event graph, which are a getter and a setter for the specified variable.
+- _BlueprintReadWrite_ : gives access to two nodes in the event graph, which are a getter and a setter for the specified variable.
-- BlueprintReadOnly : gives access to ONLY the GETTER node for the variable.
+- _BlueprintReadOnly_ : gives access to ONLY the GETTER node for the variable.

 *Note: Both parameters above **cannot** be used to expose private members.*

+Here are some metadata specifiers for `UPROPERTY()`:

 To expose private members for blueprints, use the `meta = (AllowPrivateAccess = "true")` in UPROPERTY().

 To organize components within the Details tab, use the `Category = "{title}"` parameter.

+#### Other Macros
+Some other UE macros include:
+- `UFUNCTION()`
+- `USTRUCT()`
+- `UCLASS()`
+- `UENUM()`

+##### UFUNCTION()
+`UFUNCTION()` is similar to `UPROPERTY()` but for functions.
+It also exposes the function to the _Reflection System_ and has its own specifiers and metadata specifiers.

+Just like variables, the `UFUNCTION()` macro has specifiers that allow it to be used in Blueprints:
+- _BlueprintAuthorityOnly_: makes function only execute in Blueprint code if running on a machine with network authority
+- _BlueprintCallable_: makes function executable in Blueprints
+- _BlueprintCosmetic_: makes function cosmetic and will not run on dedicated servers
+- _BlueprintImplementableEvent_: makes function implementable in Blueprints
+- _BlueprintNativeEvent_: gives a function a native implementation, but is designed to be overridden by a Blueprint.
+Declares an additional function named the same as the main function, but with `_Implementation` added to the end, which is where code should be written.
+If no Blueprint override is found, the `_Implementation` method is called.
+- _BlueprintPure_: The function does not affect the owning object in any way and can be executed in a Blueprint or Level Blueprint graph.
+By default, a _BlueprintCallable_ const function would be exposed as a Pure function.
+To keep a function const, but **not** pure, use `BlueprintPure=false`.
+Be cautious using Pure functions for non-trivial functions as they do not cache their results.
+This can lead to major overhead and unexpected outputs or crashes.
+It is good practice to avoid outputting array properties in Blueprint pure functions. see [this article](https://raharuu.github.io/unreal/blueprint-pure-functions-complicated/) for more info on Blueprint Pure Functions.

 #### Creating your own components for internal details (i.e. Health, Currency, Stats)
 *Note: I'm sure the Gameplay Ability System can easily accomplish this too but this intentially skips GAS just to cover different cases.*